* Click question to view the answer.

 (2) (A) The child’s qualified mental health professional has determined in the course of such treatment or service, after consultation with the child, the child’s guardian ad litem, and others on the child’s behalf whom the professional deems appropriate, that the release of the child’s record to the accused person would not be harmful to the child, and (B) The accused person is the parent, legal guardian, or legal custodian of the child.

-(21) “Service recipient” means a person who is receiving service, has applied for service, or for whom someone has applied for or proposed service because the person has mental illness, serious emotional disturbance, or a developmental disability;
+(21) “Service recipient” means a person who is receiving service, has applied for service, or for whom someone has applied for or proposed service because the person has mental illness, serious emotional disturbance, or a developmental disability

 Does this law apply to hospital medical records even though it resides in the law that addresses the State Department of Human Services?
-Does the hospital have to determine if the child is a “service recipient”?
+Does the hospital have to determine if the child is a “service recipient?”

-Answer: Yes, most health care attorneys believe that this law does apply to hospital medical records, and they advise their client hospitals NOT to release any medical records of a child who is suspected or known to have been abused to the person(s) suspected of the abuse.
+Yes, most health care attorneys believe that this law does apply to hospital medical records, and they advise their client hospitals NOT to release any medical records of a child who is suspected or known to have been abused to the person(s) suspected of the abuse.
 The hospital does not have to determine if the child is a “service recipient” because any child who is suspected or known to have been abused is automatically a “service recipient”.
 What if the person suspected of the abuse is cleared of the charge?
 Can that person bring suit against the hospital for denying him/her copies of their child’s records?
 Yes, they could.
 But, one must consider whether the risk of such litigation is outweighed by the potential harm that could be done to the child if records were released to an abusing parent.
 The bottom line: when there is suspicion of physical or sexual abuse to a child, do not release that child’s record to the person(s) suspected of the abuse, regardless of the relationship of the person(s) to the child.
 Any known or suspected child abuse or neglect should be reported as described in T.C.A.
 37-1-403.

-Answer: This is common question because it has become a common practice in some areas to allow physicians to authenticate entries in medical records for one another.
-But, the answer is “No”; the legal standards for medical record authentication are clear that the author or originator of the order must authenticate the entry.
+This is a common question because it has become a common practice in some areas to allow physicians to authenticate entries in medical records for one another.
+But, the answer is “No;” the legal standards for medical record authentication are clear that the author or originator of the order must authenticate the entry.
 The purpose of authenticating an entry is to identify the author, to verify the reliability of the entry, and to place responsibility of the entry on the author.
 The federal Conditions of Participation (42 CFR 482.24) clearly state “All entries must be legible and complete, and must be authenticated and dated promptly by the person (identified by name and discipline) who is responsible for ordering, providing, or evaluating the service furnished”.
 The Standards of the Joint Commission echo this requirement.
 Electronic signature is acceptable.

 Material contained on this website is not intended to provide legal advice nor to cover all aspects of the material presented.
 Visitors are encouraged to consult legal counsel concerning matters presented.
 THIMA has no liability or responsibility to any person or entity with respect to any loss or damage caused by the use of this advice.